Historical Documents

 Dickinson College

 Ravi D. Goel Collection of Herbert Wing, Jr. Papers.
 Dickinson College Archives and Special Collections.
-Dickinson Professor Herbert Wing Jr. (Harvard AB 1909, Wisconsin PhD 1915) enjoyed a lifelong connection and elder statesman-like status among Dickinson’s faculty, students, and alumni.
-The collection includes letters to Professor Wing’s family while they lived in Carlisle, PA.
-Also included are Professor Wing letters regarding college life and affairs.
-The letters span the years 1915-1952 and complement the Wing archives at Dickinson.
-(Dickinson College finding aid)
+Professor Herbert Wing Jr. (Harvard AB 1909, Wisconsin PhD 1915) maintained a lifelong connection with Dickinson College, earning an elder statesman-like status among its faculty, students, and alumni.
+The collection includes letters addressed to Professor Wing’s family during their time in Carlisle, PA, as well as his correspondence on college life and affairs.
+Spanning the years 1915–1952, these letters complement Dickinson’s existing Wing archives.
+(Dickinson College finding aid) (#09, 2021)

 Forest History Society

 Ravi D. Goel Collection of John R. Neetzel Papers.
 Library and Archives, Forest History Society, Durham, NC, USA.
-John.
-R Neetzel (University of Minnesota BS Forestry 1929, University of California MS Forestry 1930) corresponded with numerous giants in American forestry.
-The collection includes a poem which Bob Marshall — an early forester, conservationist, and co-founder of The Wilderness Society — writes to forestry icon Raphael Zon.
-(Forest History Society finding aid)
+John R. Neetzel corresponded with many prominent figures in American forestry (University of Minnesota BS Forestry 1929, University of California MS Forestry 1930).
+The collection includes an extraordinary poem written by Bob Marshall — an early forester, conservationist, and co-founder of The Wilderness Society — to fellow forestry icon Raphael Zon.
+(Forest History Society finding aid) (#07, 2018)

-Ravi D. Goel Collection on Harvard.
+2. Ravi D. Goel Collection of Correspondence, Photographs, Class Albums, and Other Records Related to Harvard University [accessions], 1786-1968.
 Harvard University Archives.
-Include letters by Harvard Presidents Samuel Webber (Harvard BA 1784, MA 1787) and James Walker (Harvard 1814, Harvard Divinity 1817.
+Includes letters by Harvard Presidents Samuel Webber (Harvard BA 1784, MA 1787) and James Walker (Harvard 1814, Harvard Divinity 1817.
 Harvard DD 1835).
 Two letters by standout Harvard football star Huntington Reed “Tack” Hardwick (Harvard 1915) are mesmerizing in their first-hand details of the Great War.
 The highlight is a 100-foot, 16 mm reel of the 25th reunion of the Harvard Class of 1904 in which New York Governor Franklin D. Roosevelt (FDR) served as Chief Marshal.
 Eleanor Roosevelt can be seen leading a group of spouses and family, dressed in white and carrying 1904 flags, to Harvard Baseball’s defeat against the Yale Bulldogs on June 19, 1929.
 This is the earliest known film footage of Eleanor Roosevelt walking on the Harvard campus.
-(Donated May 2023; not yet available online)
+(Harvard HOLLIS finding aid) (#14, 2023)

 Minnesota Historical Society